-The West End Home Foundation is dedicated to helping support and sustain a comprehensive system of care for senior adults in Middle Tennessee.
+The West End Home Foundation is dedicated to helping support and sustain a comprehensive system of care for older adults in Middle Tennessee.

-Advocacy – legal assistance and education for issues related to aging and advocacy for new or expanded initiatives to ensure a comprehensive system of care for seniors
+Advocacy – legal assistance and education for issues related to aging and advocacy for new or expanded initiatives to ensure a comprehensive system of care for older adults

 Enrichment and Socialization – opportunities for meaningful social interaction and lifelong learning

-Food and Nutrition – services such as groceries, home-delivered and congregate meals to meet the nutritional needs of vulnerable seniors
+Food and Nutrition – services such as groceries, home-delivered and congregate meals to meet the nutritional needs of vulnerable older adults

 Healthcare – primary health care including diagnosis and treatment of chronic and critical conditions, oral health care and behavioral health services

 Housing – home repair and safety modifications, rent and utility assistance and access to appropriate housing solutions to facilitate safe and affordable housing

 Transportation – safe and affordable transportation to ensure that older adults have access to needed services and have opportunities to remain engaged in community life